jkeneda/jkeneda.github.io/_posts/2022-08-28-FullScreenFix.md

 ---
 layout: post
-title:  "Disable the profileFullScreen issue on TexanConnect"
+title:  "Disable profileFullScreen on TexanConnect"
 date:   2022-08-28 18:39:18 -0500
-categories: TexanConnect
+categories: TexanConnect SPC
 ---

 Do you sometimes get fullscreen pop-ups with student info when hovering over student names in TexanConnect rosters?
 Yeah, me too.
-(It happens by default when the screen width is small.)
-Here's a way to disable that.
+(It happens by default when the window width is relatively small.)
+Here's a way to disable the fullscreen pop-up.

 1\.
 In Firefox or Chrome, install the Tampermonkey extension ([Firefox link](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/), [Chrome link](chrome://extensions/?id=dhdgffkkebhmkfjojejmpbldmpobfkfo)).
-This lets you add your own code to specific websites.
+This extension lets you add your own code to specific websites.

 2\.
 Click the button below to copy this code: